-- To elect three Class II directors to serve until the 2024 annual meeting of stockholders or until their successors are duly elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021. - To approve an amendment to our amended and restated certificate of incorporation to increase the number of authorized shares of our non-voting common stock from 6,431,208 to 200,000,000, with a corresponding increase to the total number of authorized shares of our Common Stock. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+- To elect three Class III directors to serve until the 2025 annual meeting of stockholders or until their successors are duly elected and qualified. - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022. - To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.